 Devastating fires have raged in the Amazonas for days and the drought continues to spread the flames uncontrollable.
 About a political power struggle and the power of social media

-Brazil's Amazon Rainforest has been hit by violent forest fires in the past three weeks.
-According to INPE, the Brazilian Space Research Institute, the number of forest fires has increased by 2018% since 83.
-Surrounding states have now imposed a state of emergency because of severe environmental degradation.
+Brazil's Amazon rainforest has been violent for the past three weeks Forest fires haunted.
+According to the INPE, the Brazilian Institute for Space Research, the number of forest fires has increased by 2018% since 83.
+Surrounding states have due to the severe environmental degradation meanwhile a state of emergency has been imposed.

 What are the causes of the Amazon forest fire

-The causes of forest fires are often due to land use practices and climate change as the main cause.
-The majority of forest fires are caused by humans and their irresponsible use of nature.
-Global warming provides the breeding ground for this, bearing in mind that July 2019 was the hottest month in history.
-As a cause of fire for the forest fires in the Amazon, especially arson and illegal clearing are suspected.
-The development of the Amazon is part of the supposed success program of Brazilian President Jair Bolsonaro.
-Since taking office, he has not only released large areas for deforestation, he also weakened the influence of the Environmental Protection Agency.
+The causes of forest fires are often due to land use practices and the climate change attributed as the main cause.
+The majority of forest fires are caused by humans and their irresponsible treatment of nature.
+Global warming provides the breeding ground for this if we consider that July 2019 was the hottest month in measurement history.
+The main causes of the forest fires in the Amazon are also arson and illegal clearing.
+The development of the Amazon is part of the supposed success program of the Brazilian President Jair Bolsonaro.
+Since taking office, he has not only given up large areas deforestation free, he also weakened the influence of the environmental agency.

 Anyone who illegally cuts down a piece of land and converts it into a usable area for agriculture, even has great chances to win the land later.
 In this context, more than 2019 fires in the Amazon rainforest were registered in 70.000.